mandino/theboxerboston.com/wp-content/plugins/the-events-calendar/readme.txt

 <a href="https://www.facebook.com/ModernTribeInc" target="_blank">Join us on Facebook</a> to be part of our active community, check us out <a href="https://twitter.com/ModernTribeInc/" target="_blank">on Twitter</a>, and <a href="http://m.tri.be/2k">sign up for our newsletter</a> for release announcements and discounts.

+= SUBMITTING PATCHES =

+If you’ve identified a bug and want to submit a patch, we’d welcome it at our <a href=“https://github.com/moderntribe/the-events-calendar”>GitHub page for The Events Calendar.</a> Simply cue up your proposed patch as a pull request, and we’ll review as part of our monthly release cycle and merge into the codebase if appropriate from there.
+(If a pull request is rejected, we’ll do our best to tell you why).
+Users whose pull requests are accepted will receive credit in the plugin’s changelog.
+For more information, check out the readme at our GitHub page.
+Happy coding!

 = GET INVOLVED =

 Need to hack the plugin or build a new feature for a project?
 How about making that into an add-on plugin so other people who have been wishing for the same feature can take advantage!